 If you plan on having a set output connection in some sort of body (like most professional mics), then a shorter cable will do.
 In fact, single individual wires may work even better than a cable!

-With those notes out out the way, let’s talk about preparing each of the aforementioned cables types.
+With those notes out of the way, let's talk about preparing each of the aforementioned cables types.
 They are, once again:

 - XLR (3-pin) – balanced

 - TS (1/4″) – unbalanced